Rispectech/github_user/README.md

-## Starter Project
+## Project

-- css provided (global styles, styled components)
-- folders/files already setup
-- all imports included (warnings)
-- index.js for easier imports
+- Github search projects made using react and many more

 ## Styled Components